nextgis/docs_ngweb/source/admin_tasks.rst

 Grant a permission to input data using a mobile application to a group of users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create a separate group of users ("Openstreetmap users" in this example) and a separate resource group.
+Create a separate group of users ("Contributors" in this example) and a separate resource group.

 .. figure:: _static/access_rights_group_for_mobile_import_1.png